johe123qwe/github-trending/README.md

 ## Javascript

+* 【2024-10-30】[poloclub / transformer-explainer](https://github.com/poloclub/transformer-explainer) - Transformer Explained Visually: Learn How LLM Transformer Models Work with Interactive Visualization
+* 【2024-10-30】[medic / cht-core](https://github.com/medic/cht-core) - The CHT Core Framework makes it faster to build responsive, offline-first digital health apps that equip health workers to provide better care in their communities.
+It is a central resource of the Community Health Toolkit.
 * 【2024-10-25】[GSSoC24 / Postman-Challenge](https://github.com/GSSoC24/Postman-Challenge) - This is the all in one place for documentation help regarding the postman challenge.
 * 【2024-10-25】[ai-shifu / ChatALL](https://github.com/ai-shifu/ChatALL) - Concurrently chat with ChatGPT, Bing Chat, Bard, Alpaca, Vicuna, Claude, ChatGLM, MOSS, 讯飞星火, 文心一言 and more, discover the best answers
 * 【2024-10-22】[torinmb / mediapipe-touchdesigner](https://github.com/torinmb/mediapipe-touchdesigner) - GPU Accelerated MediaPipe Plugin for TouchDesigner